AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md

 Interactive Media component is for those assets that have interactivity on them such hotspots or image maps.
 If you have an interactive image, interactive video, or carousel banner, use the **[!UICONTROL Interactive Media]** component.

 The Interactive Media component is smart.
 Depending on whether you add an image or a video, you have various options.
-In addition, the viewer is responsive&mdash;the size of the screen changes automatically based on screen size.
+In addition, the viewer is responsive&mdash;the size of the screen changes automatically based on-screen size.
 All viewers are HTML5 viewers.

 >[!NOTE]
 >